MoussaAhmed1/MoussaAhmed1/README.md

 ###

-<p align="left">🏫 bachelor's degree in computer science and engineering from the Faculty of Electronic Engineering Menoufia University.<br>🧑‍💻 love using Software to build useful web applications.<br>🤓 Always learning new things.<br>🌱 I’m currently working as front End (Next js)</p>
+<p align="left">🏫 bachelor's degree in computer science and engineering from the Faculty of Electronic Engineering Menoufia University.<br>🧑‍💻 love using Software to build useful web applications.<br>🌱 I’m currently working as front End (Next js & Angular)</p>

 ###